 Yes, the scientific side can be validating to those that feel they need validation.
 We can marvel at how perfectly the Lord orchestrated each detail in the plant to perfectly align with the needs of mankind.

 But herbalism has so much more to offer.
-Even the process of growing and harvesting the plants and preparing the herb medicine has great therapeutic benefits.
+Even the process of growing and harvesting the plants and preparing the herbal medicine has great therapeutic benefits.
 Herbal medicine is a holistic approach to stewarding the body.
-Herbal medicine does not treat the disease the person has, it seeks to restore the person who has a disease.
+Herbal medicine does not treat the disease the person has, it seeks to restore the person who has the disease.

 - Holistic Herbal Assessment Skills by Matthew Woods and Phyllis Light

 - Sustainable Herb Gardening as a Business by Thomas Bryant

 - Foundations of Essential Oil Therapy by Jade Shutes

 - Herbal Medicine for Women Clinical Herbalist Course by Aviva Romm

 - Eclectic School of Herbal Medicine Community Herbalist Program by Thomas Easley